-Students at FIT have the opportunity to pursue an academic minor, a selection of courses focused on a particular discipline, or a combination of disciplines.
-This provides a more cohesive program of study and a deeper understanding of the chosen fields.
+Students at FIT have the opportunity to pursue an academic minor: a selection of courses focused on a particular discipline or a combination of disciplines.
+Minors provides a more cohesive program of study and a deeper understanding of the chosen fields.
 These courses may also fulfill some of the majors general education requirements.

 Liberal Arts Minors

-Art and Design Minor
+School of Art and Design Minors

-Declaring a Minor is Simple
+Declaring a Minor

 Minor Descriptions and Requirements